Creating and Running a C# Program

 to contain our code.
 This project will tell our computer how to organize our

-code, how to make the code ready to run (known as compiling
+code, how to make the code ready to run (known as compiling) and finally how

 to run our code.